College Scholarships

 IMG_2863.jpg

 Graduating seniors who qualify for financial assistance and have demonstrated exceptional academic performance, character and service are eligible for financial support to attend the college or university of their choice.
-Applicants are selected based on merit and funding is awarded based on need.
+Applicants are selected based on merit and funding is awarded based on need after families and colleges or universities have contributed.
 Scholarships will be sustained for four years, providing students meet performance standards.

 Selection Process